urbanautomaton/urbanautomaton.com/content/blog/2011-12-21-enough-magic.markdown

 great big bovines in need of a hot towel and a straight-edge razor.

 If I may illustrate this by goring the ox that feeds me, I would like to pick on two tools I use daily: Rails and Bundler.
-Ladies first:

 ### Bundler